 Acid reflux and anxiety may share a close link.
 Some research suggests that anxiety might make acid reflux symptoms worse.

-People with troubling symptoms or symptoms that do not respond to home treatment should see a doctor.
+People with troubling symptoms or symptoms that do not respond to home treatment should speak with a doctor.

 Acid reflux occurs when acid from the stomach leaks back up into the food pipe, or esophagus.
-It is a common symptom of gastroesophageal reflux disease (GERD) is the term for persistent acid reflux.
+Gastroesophageal reflux disease (GERD) is the term for persistent acid reflux.

-Stress can worsen acid reflux symptoms, and anxiety is a natural response to stress in the body.
-Paradoxically, experiencing anxiety can also in itself be stressful, which can continue the cycle.
+Anxiety is a natural response to stress in the body.
+Paradoxically, experiencing anxiety can be stressful in itself, which can create a cycle.

 There is some evidence to suggest that stress and anxiety may provoke acid reflux or make the symptoms worse.

-The researchers suggested several possible physical reasons for this:
+The study authors suggest several possible physical reasons for this:

 - Anxiety may reduce pressure in the lower esophageal sphincter, which is the band of muscle that keeps the stomach closed and prevents acid from leaking into the esophagus.

 - Stress responses and anxiety may cause long lasting muscle tension.
-If this affects the muscles around the stomach, it could increase pressure in this organ and push the acid up.
+If this affects the muscles around the stomach, it could increase pressure in the organ and push the acid up.